Marie-France Lalonde: Federal politics

 On May 13, 2019, Lalonde announced that she would be running for the federal Liberal Party's nomination in the 2019 federal election to attempt to succeed retiring MP Andrew Leslie in Orléans.
 She won the nomination on September 19 and resigned her seat the next day.

-On October 21, Lalonde won the riding of Orléans with 54 per cent of the vote.
+On October 21, Lalonde won the riding of Orléans with 54 per cent of the vote and was re-elected on September 20th, 2021.